TikTok's 'Nail Slugging' Transformed My Flaky Nails & Cuticles

 @lovefreshpaint Been doing this for years, didn’t know it had a name 😅 #nailcare #slugging #nailinspo #fypシ #foryou #CloroxMistChallenge #nails ♬ Sunny Day - Ted Fresco

 It wasn't long before TikTok's nail obsessives took to the app to share how they slug their nails.
-TikToker @lovefreshpaint went viral for their take on nail slugging, which consists of a slick of CND Vinylux Solar Oil Essential Nail & Cuticle Conditioner, £2.95, massaged into nails and cuticles, followed by a dab of Eucerin Aquaphor Soothing Skin Balm for Face, Body & Hands, £9.
-"I do this every night before bed," they told their TikTok followers. @mytrendynails also makes a case for nail slugging using cuticle oil and a hand balm, and the results are strong, flake-free nails and skin.
+TikToker @lovefreshpaint went viral for their take on nail slugging, which consists of a drop of CND Vinylux Solar Oil Essential Nail & Cuticle Conditioner massaged into nails and cuticles, followed by a dab of Eucerin Aquaphor Skin Repairing Balm.
+"I do this every night before bed," they told their TikTok followers. @mytrendynails also makes a case for nail slugging, using cuticle oil and a hand balm, and the results are strong, flake-free nails and skin.

 Advertisement